balkissouadmission-pixel/balkissouadmission-pixel/README.md

 I'm passionate about cybersecurity, with a strong foundation in **Governance, Risk, and Compliance (GRC)**, **IT Audit**, and **Risk Management**.
 I'm continuously expanding my technical cybersecurity skills through hands-on labs, practical projects, and continuous learning.

-This GitHub documents my hands-on cybersecurity projects as I continue building practical experience in Linux, networking, packet analysis, vulnerability assessment, security monitoring, and other technical cybersecurity domains.
+This GitHub showcases my hands-on cybersecurity projects and technical labs as I continue building practical experience in Linux, networking, packet analysis, vulnerability assessment, security monitoring, and other technical cybersecurity domains.
 Each repository captures what I learned, the techniques I practiced, the challenges I encountered, and how those experiences contribute to my growth as a cybersecurity professional.

 ---